buildpacks-community/kpack/docs/buildpacks.md

     image: gcr.io/paketo-buildpacks/java@sha256:fc1c6fba46b582f63b13490b89e50e93c95ce08142a8737f4a6b70c826c995de
 ```

-* `serviceAccountName`: A service account with the sercrets needed to pull the buildpack image.
+* `serviceAccountName`: A service account with the sercrets needed to pull the
+  buildpack image.
-* `source.image`: The url of the buildpackage.
+* `source.image`: The uri of the buildpackage.

 ### <a id='cluster-buildpack'></a>Cluster Buildpack Configuration